Osiris-Team/Osiris-Team/dev_contract.md

 The "Expert" rate includes all "Pro" benefits and provides some additional benefits:

-- Minimum 8 hours of work per week guaranteed.
+- Minimum 8 hours of work per week guaranteed, with no maximum limit.
 - The Client can get the Developers' phone number, on request and call any time.
 - The Client can benefit from live-chat and screen-sharing support.
 - The Clients' tasks get prioritized over Clients with the "Basic" and "Pro" rates.